graphql/graphql-over-http/spec/GraphQLOverHTTP.md

 [GraphQL specification](https://spec.graphql.org), it extends it to cover the topic of serving GraphQL services over HTTP.
-If any statement or algorithm in this specification appears to conflict with the GraphQL specification, the behavior detailed in the GraphQL specification should be used.
+If any statement or algorithm in this specification appears to conflict with the GraphQL specification, the behavior detailed in the GraphQL specification should be used (and an issue raised).

 The [GraphQL specification](https://spec.graphql.org) deliberately does not specify the transport layer, however HTTP is the most common choice when serving